 Hydraulic Fluid Leak

-Hydraulic fluid leaks are pretty common.
+Hydraulic fluid leaks are fairly common.
 One of the regular culprits is the bushing and O-Ring sealing the hydraulic fluid into the cylinder and around the steering rack.

 Having mentioned it, leaks may occur from any source.
-Worn-out pipes, fractures, the controller, and even the tank could ooze and discharge hydraulic liquid.
+Worn-out pipes, cracks, the controller, and even the tank could seep and release hydraulic liquid.

-Usually, though, leaks stem from worn-out rubber seals.
+Typically, though, leaks stem from deteriorated rubber seals.

-Hydraulic fluid is a distinguishable red color.
-Don’t get it mixed up with brake fluid, although if that’s leaking, that’s an even more serious problem.
+Hydraulic fluid is a noticeable red color.
+Don’t get it mixed up with brake fluid, although if that’s leaking, that’s an even more severe problem.

 With a hydraulic fluid leak, there won’t be any fluid to assist you as you turn.